-- 🛕 CAUTION (For installation) -
+♠ CAUTION (For installation) -

 - Do not use the HRV unit or an air suction/discharge grille in the following places. - a.
 Place subjected to high temperature or direct flame.

-Avoid a place where the temperature near the HRV unit and the air suction/discharge air grille exceeds 40°C. If the unit is used at high temperature, deformed air filter and heat exchange element or burned motor result. - b.
+Avoid a place where the temperature near the HRV unit and the air suction/discharge air grille exceeds 40°C. If the unit is used at high temperature, deformed air filter and heat exchange element or burned motor result.

+b.
 Place such as kitchens or other places where oil fumes are present.

-This may cause fire. - c.
+This may cause fire.

+c.
 Place such as machinery plant and chemical plant where gas, which contains noxius gas or corrosive components of materials such as acid, alkali, organic solvent and paint, is generated.
 Place where combustible gas leakage is likely.

-The may are prior and prior are fine. - This may cause gas poisoning or fires. - d.
-Place such as bathroom subjected to moisture. - Electric leak or electric shock and other failure can be caused. - e.
-Locations below freezing point. <VKM-GMV1 series only> Using the unit at temperatures below 0°C may cause the drain pan the supply and discharge piping, the humidifying element, the solenoid valves, and other parts to freeze, which can cause accidents. f.
-Near machinery emitting electromagnetic waves. - Electromagnetic waves may disturb the operation of the control system and result in a malfunction of the equipment. - g.
-Place subjected to much carbon black. - Carbon black attaches to air filter and heat exchange element, marking them unable to use. - Is a snow protection measure taken?
+This may cause gas poisoning or fires.

+d.
+Place such as bathroom subjected to moisture.

+Electric leak or electric shock and other failure can be caused.

+e.
+Locations below freezing point. <VKM-GAMV1 series only>

+Using the unit at temperatures below 0°C may cause the drain pan the supply and discharge piping, the humidifying element, the solenoid valves, and other parts to freeze, which can cause accidents.

+f.
+Near machinery emitting electromagnetic waves.

+Electromagnetic waves may disturb the operation of the control system and result in a malfunction of the equipment.

+g.
+Place subjected to much carbon black.

+Carbon black attaches to air filter and heat exchange element, marking them unable to use.

+• Is a snow protection measure taken?

 For detail, consult your dealer.

-8-1 Safety Cautions

-- In order to avoid electric shock or fire, make sure that an earth leakage breaker is installed.
-No installation may cause electrical shock and fire. - Make sure the temperature and the humidity of the installation location is within the usage range, not exceed the limit.
+Make sure the temperature and the humidity of the installation location is within the usage range, not exceed the limit.

 Do not install in cold storage or other locations with low temperatures or near heated pools.
-This may - cause electrical shock and fire.
-Install the two outdoor ducts with down slope to prevent rainwater from entering the unit.
-If this is not done completely, water may enter the building, damaging furniture, and cause electric shock and fire. - Insulate the two outdoor ducts to prevent dew condensation (and the indoor duct as well if needed).
-If this is not done completely, water may enter the building, damaging furniture, etc. - Use electric insulation between the duct and the wall when using metal ducts to pass metal or wire laths or metal plating into wooden buildings.
-This may cause electric shock and fire. - Arrange the drain hose to ensure smooth drainage. - Incomplete drainage may cause wetting of the building, furniture etc. - Avoid placing the controller in a spot splashed with water. - Water coming inside the controller may cause an electric leak or may damage the internal electronic parts.
+This may cause electrical shock and fire.

+- Install the two outdoor ducts with down slope to prevent rainwater from entering the unit. - If this is not done completely, water may enter the building, damaging furniture, and cause electric shock and fire. - Insulate the two outdoor ducts to prevent dew condensation (and the indoor duct as well if needed).

+If this is not done completely, water may enter the building, damaging furniture, etc.

+Use electric insulation between the duct and the wall when using metal ducts to pass metal or wire laths or metal plating into wooden buildings.

+This may cause electric shock and fire.

+.
+Arrange the drain hose to ensure smooth drainage.

+Incomplete drainage may cause wetting of the building, furniture etc.

+Avoid placing the controller in a spot splashed with water.

+Water coming inside the controller may cause an electric leak or may damage the internal electronic parts.

-- A WARNING (For moving and reinstalling/repairing)-
+/i\ WARNING (For moving and reinstalling/repairing) -

-- Do not modify the unit. - This may cause electric shock or fire. - Ask your dealer to move and reinstall the unit.
-Incomplete installation may result in a water leakage, electric shock, and fire. - Do not disassemble or repair the unit yourself.
-This may cause electric shock or fire.
-Contact your dealer to have such work done. - When removing the unit, be sure not to tip it. - The water inside the unit may drip or leak out, and get on furniture, etc.
+• Do not modify the unit.

+Ask your dealer to move and reinstall the unit.

+Incomplete installation may result in a water leakage, electric shock, and fire.

+.
+Do not disassemble or repair the unit yourself.

+Contact your dealer to have such work done.

+When removing the unit, be sure not to tip it.

+The water inside the unit may drip or leak out, and get on furniture, etc.

-• Do not move or attempt to re-install the remote controller yourself.
+Do not move or attempt to reinstall the remote controller yourself.

 Incorrect installation, may cause electric shock or fire.
 Contact your dealer to have such work done.